 The latest version of this shower is very similar to the previous version, with the major upgrades including a color change (silver instead of black) and a shape change (taller and thinner than before).
 We found these two versions to be quite similar in function.
 This review is of the newest version.

-A relatively low rate of flow (just 2.3 L/min) with a usable width of just 1 inch isn't something to brag about but isn't bad for a gravity shower.
+A relatively low rate of flow (just 2.3 L/min) with a showerhead width of just 1 inch isn't something to brag about but isn't bad for a gravity shower when you're deep in the forest.
 Importantly, this pressure stays relatively consistent regardless of the water level as the hose helps funnel and regulate where some competitors struggle.
 As a solar-heated model, a few hours in the midday sun will heat things up nicely.
 If you don't have time for that, you can also add a liter or two of boiling water to a mostly full bag of cold water to speed things up.
 Again, going the extra distance compared to the competition, this unit has a temperature gauge on the outside that shows you when your shower is a perfect temperature.

 Ease of Set Up

-To Advanced Elements' credit, we never had any issues with its durability, even when we dropped the whole thing and threw it on the ground from seven feet up to see what would happen.
+To Advanced Elements' credit, we never had any issues with the durability of this shower, even when we dropped the whole thing and threw it on the ground from seven feet up to see what would happen.
 The only durability issue we noticed was a slight crease forming on the output of the hose, as you have to lay the whole thing on its face in the sun to heat up.
 Other than that, we were pleasantly surprised by the apparent durability of this simple gravity shower.

-While you can spend less than $10 on a gravity shower, the $25-ish that this shower cost is well worth the extra money in comfort and performance.
+While you can spend less than $10 on a gravity shower, the marginally higher cost of this oner is well worth the extra money in comfort and performance.
 If you're interested in saving money, you might just be better hopping in the lake instead!
-But really, we think the value of this shower is pretty good for what you get.
+But really, we think the value of this shower is pretty great for what you get.

-It's easy to not be excited about a gravity shower - same old, same old, right?
+It's easy to be less than excited about a gravity shower — same old, same old, right?
 Not with the Advanced Elements summer shower.
-We are pretty impressed with the number of comfortable features and solid performance this little shower puts forward.
-And as a gravity shower, it's pretty portable while still being quite affordable.
+We are impressed with the number of comfortable features and solid performance this thing puts forward.
+And as a gravity shower, it's portable while still being quite affordable.
 If you're looking for something to stay clean and sane on your next weekend trip off the grid, we think you'll find a good use for this gravity shower from Advanced Elements.

 — Maggie Brandenburg